News and Events

-Also, throughout Fairtrade Fortnight, Shrewsbury Fair Trade, St John's Hill, Shrewsbury, SY1 1JD, are encouraging everyone to bake a cake using Fairtrade ingredients, many of which are on sale in the shop, eg sugar, dates, apricots, honey, jam, dried fruit, nuts and so on.
-Share the cake at work, school, church, home or wherever you happen to be.
+Also, throughout Fairtrade Fortnight, Shrewsbury Fair Trade, St John's Hill, Shrewsbury, SY1 1JD, encouraged everyone to bake a cake using Fairtrade ingredients, many of which are on sale in the shop, eg sugar, dates, apricots, honey, jam, dried fruit, nuts and so on.
+The cakes were shared at work, school, church, home or wherever you happened to be.

-Also, Whitchurch High Street, there will be a Fairtrade Display focussing on Bananas in a shop front throughout Fairtrade Fortnight.
+Also, Whitchurch High Street, there was a Fairtrade Display focussing on Bananas in a shop front throughout Fairtrade Fortnight.